ken0225/Multi-RIS-Doppler-Mitigation-Hardware-Impairments/README.md

 Please run "main_different_phase_shift_set_SE.m" to obtain the Figure 3 of the paper.
 By modifying the parameters, other figures can be obtained easily.

+### Related Papers

+You can also obtain the numical results in the papers below using this repository.
+We also encourgae you cite [1] and [2].

+[1] K. Wang, C. -T. Lam and B. K. Ng.
+Doppler Effect Mitigation using Reconfigurable Intelligent Surfaces with Hardware Impairments.
+In 2021 IEEE Globecom Workshops (GC Wkshps), pages 1–6, Dec.
+2021.

+[2] K. Wang, C. -T. Lam and B. K. Ng.
+IRS-aided Predictable High-Mobility Vehicular Communication with Doppler Effect Mitigation.
+In 2021 IEEE 93rd Vehicular Technology Conference (VTC2021-Spring), pages 1–6, Apr.
+2021.